 Magisto is a unique tool that works with your smartphone to create videos based on images stored within your device.
 With tools for special effects, music, and themes, you don’t have to put too much thought into coordinating the elements of your videos.
 Equipped with something Magisto calls ‘Emotion Sense Technology’, the tool figures out what you’re trying to convey by the music and theme you select to create the right emotional vibe when compiling your video.

 If you’re working with prerecorded video footage, half the battle is getting it edited together seamlessly.
 WeVideo simplifies this process with drag and drop features that allow you to place clips at your desired place on a timeline.
 The editing features are basic, but they’re enough to get the job done.
 You’ll be able to add text, simple effects, and audio of any sort.
-This is helpful if you intend on doing a video with voiceover.
+This is helpful if you intend on doing an employee training video with voiceover.

 Infographics are an excellent way to communicate a lot of complicated information, especially if you’re using it to compare and contrast points.
 Take infographics one step further with an animated slideshow that allows learners to digest information at a reasonable pace.
 Prezi comes preloaded with templates and graphics you can use to turn your ideas into a reality.